rdrey/reasonreact-mines/README.md

 This is a simple Minesweeper game I'm making while roughly following along [a ReasonReact tutorial](https://jaredforsyth.com/posts/a-reason-react-tutorial/).
 It's still very much WIP (I'm learning ReasonML & ReasonReact) and I don't recommend you copy any of my mistakes.
 I'll later use this to seek feedback/reviews from more experienced Reason devs.

-This basic version of Minesweeper now "works" at ~270 Lines of Code (wow, such compact, much expressive!), but still needs to be refactored a little.
+This basic version of Minesweeper now "works" at ~320 Lines of Code (wow, such compact, much expressive!), but still needs to be refactored a little.

 ## TODO

+[] (Game) Better CSS / normalize
+[] (Meta) Modularize code properly
-* (Game) Add "shortcut" move to reveal neighbours if a numbered cell is surrounded by the correct number of flags.
+[] (Meta) Probably make the Board module a stateful react component handling its own events [] (Meta) Reduce the number of mutable fields/properties in the grid [x] (Game) Add "shortcut" move to reveal neighbours if a numbered cell is surrounded by the correct number of flags. (+45 LoC)
-* (Meta) Modularize code properly
-* (Meta) Probably make the Board module a stateful react component handling its own events
-* (Meta) Reduce the number of mutable fields/properties in the grid

 ## Run Project

 ```sh